How intentional was your day today?

 Don’t worry, though.
 No matter what religion you practice, qigong can be integrated without having to switch your faith!

-Qigong is not really a martial arts form.
+Qigong is not a martial arts form.
 But, those studying Chinese martial arts may run across styles like Tai Chi where practicing one of the many qigong versions is encouraged for training.
-It strengthens posture-breath coordination and helps harness and direct the energy force present in all of us.
+It strengthens posture, breath coordination, and helps harness and direct the energy force present in all of us.